-EXTREME NETWORKS, INC.

-Proxy for the Annual Meeting of Stockholders To be held on Thursday, November 17, 2022 11:00 AM EST Solicited by the Board of Directors

-The undersigned hereby appoints Ms. Katayoun Motiey and Mr. Remi Thomas, and each of them, with full power of substitution, to represent the undersigned and to vote all of the shares of stock in Extreme Networks, Inc., a Delaware Corporation, which the undersigned is entitled to vote at the Annual Meeting of the Stockholders of Extreme Networks, Inc. to be held at www.virtualshareholdermeeting.com/EXTR2022, on Thursday, November 17, 2022 at 11:00 AM Eastern time, and at any adjournment or postponement thereof (1) as hereby specified on the proposals listed on the reverse side and as more particularly described in Extreme Networks, Inc.'s Proxy Statement dated September 28, 2022 ("Proxy Statement"), receipt of which is hereby acknowledged, and (2) in their discretion upon other such matters as may properly come before the meeting.
-This proxy will be governed by and construed in accordance with the laws of the State of Delaware and applicable federal securities laws.

-Our Board of Directors recommends a vote "FOR" each of the nominees in proposal 1 and "FOR" proposals 2, 3, 4 and 5.
-Stockholders of record at the close of business on September 19, 2022 are entitled to notice of, and to vote at, this meeting and any adjournment or postponement thereof.
-Commencing ten days prior to the meeting, a complete list of stockholders entitled to attend and vote at the meeting will be available for review by any stockholder during normal business hours at our corporate offices located at 2121 RDU Center Drive, Suite 300, Morrisville, NC 27560.
+1 EXTREME NETWORKS, INC. Proxy for the Annual Meeting of Stockholders To be held on Thursday, November 17, 2022 11:00 AM EST Solicited by the Board of Directors and to vote all of the shares Stockholders of Extreme Ne time, and at any adjournmen Extreme Networks, Inc.'s Pro points Ms. Katayoun Motiey and Mr. Remi Thomas, and each of them, with full power of substitution, to represent the undersigned of stock in Extreme Networks, Inc., a Delaware Corporation, which the undersigned is entitled to vote at the Annual Meeting of the tworks, Inc. to be held at www.vitualshareholdermeeting.com/EXTR2022, on Thursday, November 17, 2022 at 11:00 AM Eastern to ropstponement thereof (1) as hereby specified on the proposals listed on the reverse side and as more particularly described in nxy Statement dated September 28, 2022 ("Proxy Statement"), receipt of which is hereby acknowledged, and (2) in their discretion may properly come before the meeting.
+This proxy will be governed by and construed in accordance with the laws of the State of eral securities laws.
+Our Board of Directors recor nmends a vote "FOR" each of the nominees in proposal 1 and "FOR" proposals 2, 3, 4 and 5.
+Stockholders of record at the close of business on September 19, 3 2022 are entitled to notice of, and to vote at, this meeting and any adjournment or postponement thereof.
+Commencing ten days prior to the meeting, a complete I ist of stockholders entitled to attend and vote at the meeting will be available for review by any stockholder during normal business hours at our corporate offices s located at 2121 RDU Center Drive, Suite 300, Morrisville, NC 27560.
 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
 Continued and to be signed on reverse side